UFO: Afterlight: Personnel

 The game starts with a set number of characters, and a few new characters become available as the game progresses.
 Unlike previous titles, however, new characters cannot simply be purchased.
 Drones can be found in some missions who gain experience just like characters do, and can be repaired and upgraded with parts after appropriate research has been completed.
 Characters can have a single class such as Soldier, Technician, or Scientist.
 Some characters have more than one class, such as Soldier/Scientist, Soldier/Technician, or Scientist/Technician.

-Human resource management is quite unique among the games in this genre - very limited pool of staff is shared across all activities - combat, production, base and planetary building, research or training.
+Human resource management features a limited pool of staff shared across all activities—combat, production, base and planetary building, research or training.
 For example, a technician might be needed to assist in a combat mission, work in a factory, build mines to increase resources or learn a new skill.
 Assignment to one job will prevent or slow down progress on other task.

 All characters gain experience in their respective classes.
 For Soldiers, combat missions are the sole method to gain experience and Soldier levels.
 Technicians gain experience by working on production queues, building structures at the base or on the planet, or participating in missions requiring a Technician.
 Scientists gain experience by performing research in labs, building structures on the planet, or participating in missions requiring a Scientist.

 As a character gains levels, training points accumulate which are used to train the character in various skills, as well as increasing a characters abilities (strength, dexterity, etc.).
-There are separate skill sets for Soldiers, Scientists, and Technicians, however some of the Science and Technician trainings are useful during combat missions in addition to their respective role in the strategic game.
+There are separate skill sets for Soldiers, Scientists, and Technicians.
+However, some of the Science and Technician trainings are useful during combat missions in addition to their respective role in the strategic game.
 For example, Suit Handling training allows Technicians to build suits faster, as well as repairing damaged suits while in a mission.
 Scientists can train Medicine, which allows them to research Medicine technologies faster and use healing devices in missions.